Poe Soulrend Guide

 Soulrend was one of the new skills introduced in Path of Exile’s 3.6 release.
 It is often outshone by Bane, another new skill, but Soulrend can be a force to be reckoned with, and can be far faster than Bane could ever attempt to be.
+This Poe Soulrend guide will teach you all you need to know.

 I decided to play a Trickster for my Soulrend build, taking inspiration from TarkeCat’s leaguestarter.
 There are other class options, obviously, but Trickster is speedy and strong, making it an incredibly strong option.
 Now, let’s take a look at my PoE Soulrend Guide.